 Childbirth puts your entire body under a great deal of stress.
 Your muscles especially are under the same level of stress as someone running a marathon.

 Many mothers want to leave their baby in good hands and take a break.
 However, some mums prefer to have their newborn with them.
 I support the little visitor.
 Newborns usually sleep a lot and I will adjust the routine to baby, if needed (breastfeeding, etc).
-Extra time may be necessary if bringing the little one.

-Email Alexa for More information or to book.
+Email Alexa for more information or to book